-Project VFC works closely with Venice Family Clinic (VFC), a community health clinic that serves low-income patients throughout Los Angeles County.
+Project Venice works closely with Venice Family Clinic (VFC), a community health clinic that serves low-income patients throughout Los Angeles County.
 Along with quality primary healthcare, VFC offers various resources to the community such as low-cost dental care, English classes, and fitness classes.
-Our project supports the diverse needs of the clinic through two committees: the Healthy Kids Committee and the Community Project Committee.
-The former designs health-themed children's books to be distributed to VFC patients, while the latter organizes fundraisers and unique, annual projects.
-In addition to the work done by our committees, our project also connects passionate UCLA students with volunteer roles at the clinic.
+Our project supports the diverse needs of the clinic and connects passionate UCLA students with volunteer roles at the clinic.

 We assist with various clinical tasks which include patient screening, guiding patients to vaccination tents, and sanitizing equipment to help provide excellent patient care and maintain high levels of satisfaction.